Fish Out of Water

 Rene Komar 10′

-June 21, 2009 Posted by wretchedguy | Historical Event | | 3 Comments
+June 21, 2009 Posted by | Historical Event | 3 Comments

 Onto greater heights, Flagbearer of S.League!

-Congratulations to SAFFC for defeating Thai Premier League champions Provincial Electricity Authority Football Club and Indonesia Super League’s runners up PSMS Medan to claim a spot in the prestigious group stage of the AFC Champions League.
+Congratulations to SAFFC for defeating Thai Premier League champions Provincial Electricity Authority Football Club and Indonesia Super League’s runners up PSMS Medan to claim a spot in the prestigious group stage of the AFCĀ Champions League.

 The build-up to the game has the entire local soccer fraternity harping on the 7-time S League champions whipping the runner-up of the Indonesian Super League for 2008 but etched at the 2nd bottom position after 17th round in this year’s competition.